joeybaker/wheelhouse-resource/README.md

 | GET     | /{collection.url}/subscribe | Server Sent Events for a whole collection |
 | GET     | /{collection.url}/{id}/subscribe | Server Sent Events for a model |

-### Server Sent Events
+## Server Sent Events

-It's possible to subscribe to a collection or model to receive subsequent updates without necessitating long-polling.
+Subscribe to a collection or model to receive subsequent updates without necessitating long-polling.

 These routes are subject to the 'read' permissions.
+If the client wouldn't be able to access the route via a `GET` request, they won't be able to access the SSE stream.

 ```js
 // if the server has a resource created for "dogs"